 Ten years ago, you'd be hard-pressed to find anyone entering the workforce who was concerned with "thought leadership" or "influence."
-But with today's accessible communications tools, people have been empowered to shape and grow their professional brands as a portable asset they can carry with them throughout their careers.
+But with today's accessible communications tools, people have been empowered to shape and grow their professional brands as a portable asset they can "Always start with your brand's core values.
+Once you have placed careful thought into creating and communicating a set of values your brand should be known for, then messaging, regardless of the topic, falls into place more easily." carry with them throughout their careers.
 It's a terrific opportunity to become known early and quickly for a point of view or an area of expertise.
 However, there's no need to dive in before you're ready, and in fact, the risk of launching a thought leadership campaign too soon is that you could dilute your professional brand by sharing ideas that are not fully baked or ready for prime time.